Skip to main content

 Switching to Supervisor Mode SCO POS

-When the SCO customers encounter any errors or need some support on their operations, they can request help from a supervisor by pressing the I Need Help button.
+When SCO customers encounter any errors or need support with their operations, they can request help from a supervisor by pressing the I Need Help button.

-This button is displayed on all screens while in SCO Mode.
+The I Need Help button is displayed on all screens while in SCO mode.

 Tendering in SCO Mode